prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 8. Rename `sequences.nt.fa` to `cancer_genes.fasta`.
 (Hint: read the man page for mv)

-<div id="get-cuffdiff"></a> 9.
-Copy this remote file: <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt> to your problemset directory.
+9. Copy this remote file, cuffdiff.txt, to your computer.
+Here is the url you can use: <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt> to your problemset directory.

 Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt> from the web into your problemsets directory.
 If `wget` is not available on your system, use `curl -O` as an alternative.